 Successful completion of the PhD degree requires fulfilling the general PhD programme requirements at SDU, as well as submission of a written thesis

 containing at least one peer-reviewed full-length article of which the PhD student is the first author.

-The research training programme in Biochemistry and Molecular Biology is coordinated by a committee composed of four members:
+The research training programme in Biochemistry and Molecular Biology is coordinated by a committee composed of five members: